Pål Refsdal: 2013 Syria

-In the summer of 2013, Refsdal lived for six weeks with Muslim rebel fighters of mainly foreign background in Syria (see Syrian civil war).
+In the summer of 2013, Refsdal lived for six weeks with Muslim rebel fighters of mainly foreign background in Syria.
 He described the rebels as sympathetic and having a strong religious vocation, while their military training was relatively amateurish.

 Personal life

 Refsdal has three children from two different mothers; one from Angola and one from Puerto Rico.
 He remained a Muslim after he was released in 2009.